bebuch-docker/gcc-boost/README.md

 # gcc-boost

-Contains current version of GCC, GoogleTest and Boost
+Contains current version of GCC, GoogleTest and Boost.